How to Talk to a Loved One About Their Weight

-1. Do not use shame
+1. Do not use shame.

-2. Do not force the issue
+2. Do not force the issue.

-3. Do not frame the discussion around weight and food
+3. Do not frame the discussion around weight and food.

-4. Do not offer helpful weight loss hints
+4. Do not offer "helpful" weight loss hints.

-5. Do not monitor their food or exercise
+5. Do not monitor their food or exercise.

-6. Do not judge
+6. Do not judge.

 This includes pointing out how society judges people of extreme weight.
-I promise you, your loved one is acutely aware of this fact, and no one is judging this person more harshly then they are judging themselves.
+I promise you, your loved one is acutely aware of this fact, and no one is judging this person more harshly than they are judging themselves.

 Even if your loved one jokes openly about their weight, this does not mean they are comfortable with their body.
 Be sensitive and thoughtful with your words and your approach.
-Remember this subject matter can be very painful and shame inducing.
+Remember, this subject matter can be very painful and shame-inducing.

-2. Do speak about health and feelings, not about weight and food
+2. Do speak about health and feelings.

 Again (because this is extremely important), phrases like, “I’m so worried about your high blood pressure,” or, “I don’t ever want to lose you or have your health suffer,” are helpful ways to communicate that your concern comes from a place of love.

-3. Do speak with love and respect
+3. Do speak with love and respect.

-4. Do use empathy
+4. Do use empathy.

-5. Do look beyond fault
+5. Do look beyond fault.

 Talking about weight is never easy.
 No matter what you do or say, it is ultimately up to your loved one to decide how they will follow through.
 Remember that even if your loved one is initially hurt, it doesn’t mean they don’t hear you.
-Use sensitivity and love, and above all give your loved one the respect and space to find their own way.
+Use sensitivity and love—and above all, give your loved one the respect and space to find their own way.